risingwavelabs/risingwave-docs/docs/troubleshoot/troubleshooting.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/troubleshooting/" />
 </head>

 This guide assumes that you deploy RisingWave on K8s using the RisingWave K8s Operator.
-In the Operator, we packaged RisingWave, RisingWave Dashboard, and third-party observability and logging tools like Promethus and Grafana.
+In the Operator, we packaged RisingWave, RisingWave Dashboard, and third-party observability and logging tools like Prometheus and Grafana.

 ## Monitor your cluster